 - Classroom Faculty a Student Survey of Classroom Instruction will be administered in four (4) courses or 80% of a candidate's teaching load (whichever is greater) during each evaluation cycle of tenure review.
 The candidate may elect which courses will be surveyed.
-The method of delivery may be by either a student proctor or TRC member.
 Situations in which a candidate teaches fewer than four (4) class sections mandate that all sections be surveyed.
 Online or self-paced open-entry classes part of the candidate's contract load may be surveyed electronically. - Non-Classroom Faculty Candidates should seek to obtain a minimum of thirty-five (35) responses from the Student Survey of Non-Classroom Services.
 Candidates with non-classroom duties that do not include substantial direct interaction with students shall be surveyed using the Faculty/Staff Survey of Non-Classroom Services.
 Candidates with atypical non-classroom faculty roles may employ uniquely designed surveys for constituents within or outside the district, with the approval of the tenure coordinator in consultation with the appropriate vice president and Faculty Assembly president.
 The method of delivery for student surveys may be by point of service for individual or group contacts, or electronic. - Split Assignments Candidates whose assignment includes both classroom and nonclassroom duties, the appropriate surveys shall be administered in proportion to the candidate's assignment.
 The number of classroom sections and non-classroom services to be surveyed shall be determined by the TRC.